apache/spark/docs/sql-programming-guide.md

 Table partitioning is a common optimization approach used in systems like Hive.
 In a partitioned table, data are usually stored in different directories, with partitioning column values encoded in the path of each partition directory.
-The Parquet data source is now able to discover and infer partitioning information automatically.
+The Parquet/ORC data sources are able to discover and infer partitioning information automatically.
 For example, we can store all our previously used population data into a partitioned table using the following directory structure, with two extra columns, `gender` and `country` as partitioning columns: